Ecovacs Deebot X2 Omni, T20 Omni, and N10 Plus Compared

 The T20 Omni performs well for single-pet households.
 Its 5,000 Pa suction is adequate for daily maintenance cleaning.
 The N10 Plus at 4,300 Pa is less effective on carpets with embedded pet hair, often requiring multiple passes to achieve the same result the X2 handles in one.

 For homes with heavy shedding dogs like Huskies or Golden Retrievers, the X2 Omni is the only model in this lineup that maintains consistent performance without frequent manual brush cleaning.
+In my own side-by-side test on a carpet with Golden Retriever hair embedded from a full week of shedding, the X2 pulled it clean in one pass where the T20 needed two.
 For homes with short-haired cats or small dogs, the T20 Omni provides excellent value.

 Noise level matters in homes where someone is always present, whether working from home or caring for young children.
 The X2 Omni operating at maximum suction reaches approximately 68 dB, similar to a normal conversation.
 In quiet mode, it drops to around 55 dB.
 The T20 Omni measures 65 dB at full power and 52 dB in quiet mode.
 The N10 Plus runs at 62 dB at its highest setting.